TrivadisPF/platys-modern-data-platform/platform-stacks/modern-data-platform/documentation/getting-started.md

-# Getting Started with `platys`
+# Getting Started with `platys` and `modern-data-platform` stack

-On this page you generate a simple platform, which we can then run on Docker Compose.
-The platform we create, uses Kafka and Zookeeper and it should be understandable even if you haven't worked with Kafka before.
+On this page you generate a simple platform which is based on the `modern-data-platform` stack and can then be run using Docker Compose.

+The platform we will create here, uses Kafka and Zookeeper, but the process should be understandable even if you haven't worked with Kafka before.

 ## Prerequisites

 Make sure that you have already installed the [Docker Engine](https://docs.docker.com/install/), [Docker Compose](https://docs.docker.com/compose/install/) and the [`platys`](install.md) toolset.

-## Step 1: Initialize the environment
+## Step 1: Initialise the environment

 First create a directory, which will hold the `platys` configuration as well as the generated artefacts: